-Step 3: Ask for an External Review
+Step 3: Ask for an External Complaint Review

-If you do not agree with the decision of the complaint review, you may have the right to an external review of your complaint.
-You must ask for an external review within 15 days of the date you received the complaint decision.
+If you do not agree with the decision of the complaint review, you may have the right to an external complaint review.
+You must ask for an external complaint review within 15 days of the date you received the complaint decision.

-You must send your request for external review of your complaint to the PA Department of Health Bureau of Managed care and/or the Pennsylvania Insurance Department at the addresses below (you can contact PHLP if you are not sure where to send it):
+You must send your request for external review of your complaint to the PA Department of Health Bureau of Managed care and/or the Pennsylvania Insurance Department at the addresses below: